theninj4/Pajama-JS/README.md

 Pajama-JS, aka 'pjs'
 ===

-The website for this project can be found here: www.pajamajs.com
+The website for this project can be found in `/website`.

-The src for the website is in this repo.

 Getting Started